St Giles’ Cathedral in Edinburgh

 Built as a Catholic Church, the cathedral became Presbyterian after the Scottish Reformation (c.1560), with John Knox being the first Protestant minister.

-Behind the Cathedral at a parking lot there is a stone that tells us that the grave of the famous John Knox is here.
-Typical English sense of humor.
+Behind the Cathedral, at a parking lot, there is a stone that tells us that the grave of the famous John Knox is here.
+The typical English sense of humour.

-Edinburgh is famous for their poets and writers and you can see a relief bronze portrait of the writer Robert Louis Stevenson (1850-1894) He was sick all his short life but managed to travel a lot in spite of that.
+Edinburgh is renowned for their poets and writers, and you can see a relief bronze portrait of the writer Robert Louis Stevenson (1850-1894) He was sick all his short life but managed to travel a lot despite that.